B0neShAd0w/Hacktoria/Lost Down Under.md

 Location 4:
 This one was fairly easy to locate, we can just about make out the business name `IGA`

-Given there are large trucks I made the assumption this was either a warehouse or distribution center.
+Given there are large trucks, I made the assumption this was either a warehouse or distribution center.

 Let' start by Googling `IGA Distribution Center, Victoria, Australia` if we do not have any luck with a search this narrow we will expand it out.